 Zoning out and being generally distracted or lost in thought is one of the biggest causes of distracted driving related crashes.
 Many drivers have experienced what’s known as highway hypnosis (sometimes referred to as white line fever), a phenomenon in which the driver travels a distance and arrives at their destination having no recollection of how they got there.
 This kind of behavior is especially common with routine commutes.
 Often, the driving seems so comfortable and routine that our mind wanders, rather than paying strict attention to the task at hand.

 These are just a few common distractions drivers face, but there are numerous other things that can distract drivers.
-Be mindful of what your common distractions are and make an effort to reduce them, for Distracted Driving Awareness Month and all throughout the year.
+If you want to avoid ending up at your local auto body shop, or worse, the hospital, be mindful of what your common distractions are and make an effort to reduce them, for Distracted Driving Awareness Month and all throughout the year.